-OSHA Training in Illinois
+We Conduct OSHA Training Classes at Your Site Anywhere in Illinois

-Authorized OSHA Trainers in Illinois
+Our Authorized OSHA Trainers Conduct OSHA Training in Illinois

 Construction industry trainers must successfully complete the OSHA 510 course, followed by the OSHA 500 course.
 This qualifies the trainer to conduct OSHA 10-hour construction training in Illinois and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour construction training in Illinois and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for construction, they must complete the OSHA 502 trainer update course every four years.